Rural poverty in Canada: Nursing Government

-Barriers to Accessing Health Care
+Barriers to accessing health care

 For those living in rural Canada, they may face various challenges when trying to access health care.
 Difficulties which rural areas experience when accessing health care include long distances between health services, lack of transportation, increase amount of elderly, fewer health care providers, and limited awareness of resources available.
 To receive Federal funding from the government, the Canada Health Act acknowledges that five principles must be met, these include universality, accessibility, comprehensiveness, portability, and public administration.
 For those living in rural communities, these five principles are not always met.
 With 90% of Canada identified as geographically rural, and approximately a quarter of the population are dwelling within rural areas with fewer than 10,000 people, this is a concern when identify health barriers.

 Health care is considered accessible when within a 30-60 minute drive in rural settings, and emergency vehicles are considered accessible when there is less than a thirty-minute drive.
 This is a concern in emergency situations as an individual has a long wait time before being provided medical attention.
 Transportation is a significant factor that is a barrier to accessing health care.
 In rural areas an individual may have to travel great distances to seek medical attention, road quality may be very poor, weather conditions effecting driving, and rural areas seldom have access to public transportation.
 The elderly have the greatest need for transportation services, a challenge to this is services is they may have to be booked a week in advance.
 Also, with the baby boom generation, there will be an increasing number of elderly needing access to health care.
 A large percentage of people over 65 have a number of comorbidities, and need regular visits to a family doctor, the cost of regular transportation to a healthcare provider can be substantial.
 For many living in rural poverty, financial difficulties impede a person from being able to own a vehicle.
 The need for transportation to health care will only decrease when there is greater availability to health care programs, this involves bringing more health care providers to rural areas.